 What happens as he grows up and his siblings and him become increasingly caught up in the crime wave sweeping that part of the city... is bad.
 Very very bad.
 You have been warned.

-Currently MacDonald is attempting to write a movie script based off the book for director Ron Shelton, but this project fell into limbo.
+MacDonald planned to write a movie script based off the book for director Ron Shelton, but this project fell into limbo.

 This book provides examples of:

 - All Girls Want Bad Boys: Essentially why Kevin's wife Laura fell in love with him.

 - Angrish: Helen falls into this after having a minor stroke.

 - Anyone Can Die: To the point where Long List is invoked just to show how many family friends end up dead.
 Also three of Michael's brothers die over the course of the book.

 - Bad Cop/Incompetent Cop: The police system is mostly on the payroll of Bulger or one of his associates.

 - The Chessmaster: "Whitey" Bulger.
 No matter how much of his organization gets taken down by the police or the FBI, he manages to keep himself clean.
 At the end, he gets his comeuppance and goes on the run.

 - Cool Old Guy: Michael's grandfather (Helen's father) falls into this, frequently trying to help out (sometimes in odd ways) and not afraid of facing down local gangsters.